 The Yale Journal of Health Policy, Law, and Ethics (YJHPLE) is a biannual production of the Yale Law School, Yale School of Medicine, Yale School of Public Health, and the Yale School of Nursing.
 The Journal strives to provide a forum for interdisciplinary discussion on topics in health policy, health law, and biomedical ethics.
 It targets a broad and diverse readership of academicians, professionals, and students in medicine, law, and public health, as well as policy makers and legislators in health care.

 Submissions to the Journal are peer-reviewed by our distinguished Advisory Board consisting of nationally recognized experts in a variety of health-related disciplines.
 More than 50 student members from Yale's graduate and professional schools edit the Journal and oversee its production.

 The inaugural issue of the Yale Journal of Health Policy, Law, and Ethics was based on a symposium that was held at the Yale Law School on February 9th and 10th, 2001.

-If you have any questions about YJHPLE, please contact our co-Editors-in-Chief Clio Sophia Koller and Jacob Madden.
+If you have any questions about YJHPLE, please contact our Editor-in-Chief Tiffany Li.
 Due to the significant volume of articles YJHPLE receives, we cannot guarantee to contact each author about the outcome of our decision, but we will be sure to notify the author when an offer for publication is made.